texfaq/texfaq.github.io/FAQ-mathml.md

   (even though it is not LaTeX&nbsp;&mdash; so far), comes with translators that make both PDF (via _pdflatex_) and XHTML+MathML.
-Such an approach avoids the inherent limitations of the ''traditional'' (La)TeX translation processes, which have traps that can be sprung by unfettered use of (La)TeX markup.
+Such an approach avoids the inherent limitations of the "traditional" (La)TeX translation processes, which have traps that can be sprung by unfettered use of (La)TeX markup.
 - Graphics